pgmesa/yolo-from-scratch/README.md

 # YOLO from Scratch

 This repository contains YOLO functionality implemented from scratch or adapted from the original source, with comprehensive documentation.
-Its primary goal is to provide an accessible resource for learning YOLO concepts in depth.
+Its primary goal is to provide an accessible resource for understanding YOLO concepts in depth.

 For the moment, the project comprises three main components: